angelahjhong/DS-4002-Project-1/README.md

 * First follow to instructions to download the data Biden & Trump - located in our DATA folder under "Project1_EDA.ipynb"
 * Run the file titled "Project1_Part1_SentimentAnalysis.ipynb" - located in our OUTPUTS folder, to view sentiment analysis
 * Run the file titled "Project1_Part2_FrequentWords.ipynb" - located in our OUTPUTS folder, to view our computed frequent words
-* The files "DataAppendix.pdf" and "ResultsAppendix.pdf" contain all figures run from our analysis
+* The PDF files titled "DataAppendix.pdf" and "ResultsAppendix.pdf" contain all figures run from our analysis